qjchen1972/stock/README.md

    ![](https://github.com/qjchen1972/stock/blob/master/img/000001_20130604.png)

-*  Training and predicting only stocks falling into the trough.
+*  Training and predicting images are only stocks falling into the trough.
+*  confusion martix